An Unlikely Path

 While the work was satisfying, An soon began to wonder what else she might do with her education and knowledge.
 “The start-up was small, and we had a limited number of customers, so I wanted to find a bigger platform to make an impact.”

 An’s search led her to Google in 2019, which had an opening for a product analyst, and eventually, her current position at Google Maps.
-“My work involves analyzing the vast amounts of data that power Google Maps, including road networks, road conditions and attributes, and real-time updates,” she explains.
+“My work involves analyzing the vast amounts of data that power Google Maps, including road networks, road conditions and attributes, and real-time updates,” she explained.
 “This enables millions of people around the world to make informed decisions to get to their destinations efficiently and ultimately enjoy a smoother and safer driving experience.”